Activity Zone

 Find classroom examples to support activity planning

-Example SMART goal:
+Example SMART Goal:

 Over the next 13 weeks, I will build independence by practicing one life skill each week and uploading evidence (checklist/photo) plus a short reflection on what improved and what I will try next.